IBM/java-microprofile-fault-monitoring/README.md

 ```

 ### @Bulkhead
 If you use @Bulkhead, metrics are added for how many concurrent calls to your method are currently executing, how often calls are rejected, how long calls take to return, and how long they spend queued (if you’re also using @Asynchronous).
 You can use @Bulkhead in conjunction with @Asynchronous. @Asynchronous causes an invocation to be executed by a different thread.
-The below example shows the usage of @bulkhead annotation, indicating that only 3 concurrent request to the API is allowed.
+The below example shows the usage of @bulkhead annotation, indicating that only 3 concurrent requests to the API is allowed.

 ```
     @GET